 I hope the USGA remains defiant to the toughest Sunday locations and tucks some pins in absolutely brutal locations.
 However, I'm expecting they'll probably throw out quite a few gettable pins on Sunday instead.
 They'll buckle under the pressure, when it should be the other way around.

 The final round Sunday will be a great test of golf, but it won't be the best test we'll see all week.
 That already happened on Saturday.
 Shinnecock played the way you'd want and expect our national championship to play.
-No amount of criticism, however unfounded and misguides can change that.
+No amount of criticism, however unfounded and misguided can change that.